|Table of Contents|

 Magic items have four factors that determine how much they can impact the world.
 These are color-coded in their descriptions below, and in the following section with sample magic items.
-Possibility is pink, area is avacado, convenience is crimson, and setbacks are lavender.
+Possibility is pink, area is avacado, convenience is crimson, and affect on victory is violet.

-With these rules the GM and Player can design any magic item they can imagine!
+With these rules the GM and Players can design any magic item they can imagine!
 Simply see how the four factors describe its effect and then total its impact.

 Note that a normally priced magic item does one thing.
 A magic item that does multiple things is equivalent to multiple magic items merged together, and its crafting time and price should be equal to the totals for its components.